 Just think of two people you made friends with.
 One is increasingly good to you, the other is increasingly nasty.
 If you had a little heaven and a little hell, what would you do with these two friends?

 In Hajj, people from all over the world meet at the same place, do quite the same things, and go back each to one’s home.
 Back at home each follows one’s own customs.
 What do these customs do?
 They tell you how to behave well in society.
 That’s what the Quran does.
 If if I am a believer, the Quran tells me how to behave well when I am alone and when I am in society.
 I am never alone, actually.
-I am physically alone, but my soul is supposed to be linked to the Creator.
+I am physically alone, but my soul is supposed to be connected to the Creator.
 The Quran helps me handle all my relationships: with myself first, with my kin, with my close community, with my state, with the country I live in, with the Ummah (The Islamic Nation), with mankind, with Allah and with Satan.
 In my relationship with myself, for example, I am advised on how to preserve my life, my money, my mind, my faith and my honour.
 I am advised on how to manage my relation to beauty and greatness.
 I am advised on how to turn my fragility (instincts, etc.) into a moral strength that preserves my honour and self-esteem.
 I am advised on how to elevate myself from an animal (a body) into a decent human being (a good soul in a good body).

 Moroccan society is not American society or Russian society or Chinese society.
 But as humans we have many things in common.
 We may experience unemployment, for example, in many different ways.
 But the basic feelings of an unemployed person remain more or less the same.
-When you fail to find a job very often people would deal with you in a bad manner.
-You may even be surprised to see friends or family members turn their backs on you.
+When you fail to find a job very often people would deal with you in a bad way.
+You may be surprised to see friends or family members turn their backs on you.
 You start asking existential questions.
 So you need to know about other people’s experiences in order not to repeat the same mistakes.
 That’s what I am doing now.
 I am sharing my experience with you.

 My life has taught me that dreams are an inexhaustible source of inspiration.
 A good Muslim should have dreams in the worst possible circumstances.
 When you cease to dream you cease to be hopeful, and that’s the worst thing that a Muslim believer can do.
 If I don’t have dreams I can’t move up from Islam to Iman.
 But there are dreams and dreams.
 There are dreams that can be fulfilled and dreams that will never come true.
 As a believer, I should be realistic.
 I should take into account all "the data", as I said before.
 Age 50 is not like age 20.
 An only child living in a suburban villa is not like a young boy living with his brother or sister in a small room in a small apartment in an under-privileged area.
 Being a child of well-educated, religious parents is not like being a child of illiterate parents interested in money only.
 Living in a country where social security and healthcare are commonplace is not like living in a country where social security and healthcare are a luxury.
 If I personally can make do with as little as one dollar per month, another person would need at least 500 dollars per month.
 If I personally can find someone to feed me when I lose my job, another person may not find anybody to give him a loaf of bread.
 My own hardships may be very, very hard – for me –, but they may be nothing compared to another person’s hardships.
 That’s why Islam calls to humility.
 Allah says: "And walk not in the earth exultant.
 Lo! thou canst not rend the earth, nor canst thou stretch to the height of the hills."
 (17: 37) If I have eyes, I should think of one who doesn’t have them.
 If I have legs, I should think of one who doesn’t have them.
 If I have a roof, I should think of one who sleeps on the street.
 That’s how I will feel how Allah has loaded me "with His favours both without and within."
 (31: 20) Allah says to me: "and be thou kind even as Allah hath been kind to thee, and seek not corruption in the earth; lo!
 Allah loveth not corrupters."
 (28: 77) In other words, I should think of giving before I think of receiving.
 It doesn’t take a lot to be a benefactor: I can give as little as a smile or a nice word.
 That’s Islam how I perceive it.

 A century ago young people in many parts of the world would live with their parents until they were married.
 Most people, even illiterate people, had homes of their own.
 There was plenty of work for everybody.
 The youth could go to school and thus live a better life than their parents’.
 Massive destruction caused by war led to massive reconstruction and the massive drift to towns in colonized countries increased the number and size of the cities everywhere in the world.
 New jobs were created, new trainings, new lifestyles.
 Everybody wanted to be "modern".
 Each country had its own economic boom.
 And then each country had its economic crisis.
 Unemployment, a relatively new concept, became a problem.
 Economic crises became cyclic.
 Employers became increasingly demanding.
 Education became increasingly expensive.
 The (unlucky) masses were growing (in numbers) faster than the lucky few.
 Young people had to contract long-term loans to finance their homes.
 The newer generations were asked to work harder in the hope of achieving half of what their illiterate parents or grand-parents managed to have.
 The result of all this: France, a rich country, is now alleged to be the fourth most pessimistic nation in the world.
 The truth is, pessimism is everywhere.
 Analysts are telling us that the crisis is systemic, the problem is with the System.
-There are rich countries that will never be able to repay their debts.
+There are rich countries that will never be able to pay off their debts.
 Fewer and fewer countries will be able to control their budget deficits or even their currency.
 Unemployment is now a chronic disease in many countries.
 Robotisation and Uberization are a big challenge.
 Investors of today would prefer placing their money in banks or in stock exchanges rather than bet on manpower-consuming industries or farming projects.
 And yet it’s the individual citizen who would be blamed for not finding a job.
 Little blame would be laid at the door of bankrupt companies or even the government.
 In theory, the state is at the service of the citizen, but increasingly it’s the citizen who serves the state more.
 In many states of today many people pay taxes and on top of that they pay for their children’s education, healthcare, etc. But what can the state do, in many cases?
 Fewer and fewer states would have the means to provide free or low-cost education and healthcare without further widening the budget deficit or resorting to debt.
 It's a vicious circle.
 Each new government tries to give itself a good conscience, but it is not always easy to recover from a general crisis.
 It’s regrettable.
 It is all the more regrettable that many of us continue to put a lot of hope in our governments, in the state in general.

 We have believed in a certain image of the modern man.
 The cinema, the media, school, the family, society at large… all have contributed to the dazzling image of the successful man or woman.
 In a way, that image is not entirely new.
 Even in old times people had a certain materialistic image of the successful man.
 The Quran relates the story of "Korah" who "was of Moses' folk."
 (28: 77) "(…) Then went he forth before his people in his pomp.
 Those who were desirous of the life of the world said: Ah, would that unto us had been given like of what hath been given unto Korah!
 Lo! he is lord of rare good fortune. (...)"
 (28: 79) What’s new is that this image has been popularized to the point that almost everybody believes he/she can be that successful person.
 At school we were taught "If you work hard you will succeed."
 In my country, for example, many low-income families (lower-middle class, if you will) spend as much as half their income on their children’s education, insisting on scientific subjects, because everybody believes his or her child can be a doctor or an engineer.
 Literature, philosophy, history, geography…have all become taboo.
 But even now the state is hiring less and less people, be they doctors or engineers or whatever.